Skip to content

 If I open a CD, when and how do I receive the interest?

 The interest your CD makes is added to the principal annually or at maturity if the CD period is less than one year.
-You can also choose to have the interest deposited into your checking or savings account monthly, quarterly, semiannually, or annually.
+You can also choose to have the interest deposited into your checking or savings account monthly, quarterly, or annually.
+You can also choose to have a paper check mailed to you.

 What happens at the end of the CD’s term?